Iceland Northern Lights New Years Eve Reykjavik

 Printable Bird List

-(This is a checklist of the birds that we have seen on this trip)
+(This is a checklist of the birds that we have seen in December)

 - Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.